Chocobozzz/videojs-contextmenu/README.md

 ## Inclusion

-To include videojs-contextmenu-ui on your website or web application, use any of the following methods.
+To include videojs-contextmenu-pt on your website or web application, use any of the following methods.

 ### `<script>` Tag